 Tom believes that the power of our nation is not in the government we create, but rather the people who work hard every day to raise their families and make their communities better places to live.
 He believes that we must again become a nation of personal accountability - one where our government does not guarantee success to everyone, but rather simply guarantees that every individual is given the opportunity to succeed.

 Tom remains committed to fighting for job creation by tackling our national debt, reducing burdensome regulations on small businesses – our country’s drivers of private-sector job growth – reforming the tax code to make it simpler, fairer, and less costly, bolstering our domestic manufacturing industry and developing an “all-of-the-above” comprehensive energy policy to end our dependence on Middle Eastern crude oil.

 Tom fights for these priorities because family means everything to him and he wants to ensure we can continue to call the Finger Lakes, the Southern Tier and Western New York home for generations to come.

 Tom currently represents New York’s 23rd District in the House of Representatives.
 In June 2011, he was appointed to the Committee on Ways and Means, where he currently serves, which is responsible for addressing issues of tax policy, trade, health care, and Social Security.
-He has also been assigned to the Select Revenue and Social Security subcommittees.
+He also serves on the Human Resources, Oversight, and Tax Policy subcommittees.